 8. Mismatched values

-If you’re wondering “why am I obsessed with someone”, you might want to consider your values.
-When we fall in love with people vastly different to us, we naturally become anxious.
+If you’re wondering, “Why am I obsessed with someone,” you might want to consider your values.
+When we fall in love with people vastly different from us, we naturally become anxious.

-Deep down we know it can’t work but we persist and compensate by obsessing.
-We start doing anything to keep that person but actually, it’s signs of being obsessed with someone.
+Deep down, we know it can’t work, but we persist and compensate by obsessing.
+We start doing anything to keep that person but actually, it’s one of the signs of being obsessed with someone.

 9. Obsessive thoughts

-Believe it or not but intrusive and obsessive thoughts are common to everyone.
+Believe it or not, intrusive and obsessive thoughts are common to everyone.
 The difference with someone who has an obsessive disorder is that they relate differently to the thoughts and believe them.

 Most people can just laugh at them or ignore them.
 In contrast, an obsessive person will start displaying the signs someone is obsessed with you.

 10. Overwhelming need to protect

 Obsessing over someone is similar to hoarding an object such that the person belongs to you.
 This means that you’ll want to hide them from other people assuming that everyone is out to take them away from you.